KanoComputing/tactile/README.md

 You dont need to set the PATH, linux will do it for you!

-If get the error: *cannot find feature `kano_i18n`*

-clone the following repository and have the following structure:
+If get the error: *cannot find feature `kano_i18n`* then clone the following repository and have the following structure:

 ```bash
 containingFolder